tresabhi/blitzkit/docs/technical/kitscore.md

 ## Memo

-A performance metric that makes sense.
+KitScore is a performance metric that makes sense.
 This metric can be applied to any game, virtual or real.
 Specific pieces of information relating directly to World of Tanks Blitz will be provided within parentheses and with a "WoTB:" prefix.

 ## Consumption of Observations